 AIOps: The Intelligent Co-Pilot for SRE

 AIOps promises to be a game-changer, acting as an intelligent co-pilot for SRE teams.
 By leveraging machine learning, AIOps tools can sift through vast amounts of telemetry data to identify patterns, predict potential issues before they impact users, and automate complex responses, thereby augmenting human capabilities and allowing SREs to focus on more strategic initiatives.
+This approach is similar to how AI-powered intelligent investment platforms use machine learning to analyze market data and provide insights.

 Challenges on the Horizon